tddfellow/tddfellow.github.io/source/_posts/2016-09-17-build-your-own-testing-framework-part-4.markdown

 While this code works, it has multitude of problems:

-- If the test fail then `oldConsoleLog` function is not restored;
+- If the test fails then `oldConsoleLog` function is not restored;
 - It has too much setup (which we could extract as a function);
 - It has teardown (which would be nice to avoid if we could);
-- It is hard to read, because from 8 lines of code only 2 are delivering the core intent;
+- It is hard to read because from 8 lines of code only 2 are delivering the core intent;
 - And it is testing how exactly test suite name is being reported, which is basically a View-like concern.

 And fixing the last problem will actually fix everything else because this problem causes others.
 We can fix it by introducing some sort of `Reporter` type, that can respond to `reportTestSuite(name)` message: